isomerpages/astar-nrp/_archives/1-exhibitions/00-archive.md

 permalink: /archives/exhibitions
 third_nav_title: Exhibitions
 ---
-This page is an archive of all past NRP Exhibitions.
+This page is an archive of all past Robotics Exhibitions.